oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/soa-suite/WebLogic-Monitoring-Exporter-Setup.md

 ```
 ---

-Follow the instructions below to setup WebLogic Monitoring Exporter in a SOA domain environment for the collection of WebLogic Server metrics and monitoring.
+Follow the instructions below to set up WebLogic Monitoring Exporter in a SOA domain environment for the collection of WebLogic Server metrics and monitoring.

 ## 1. Download WebLogic Monitoring Exporter